Q: How will I benefit from being a scribe?

-A: Medical scribes observe and document patient histories, examinations, procedures, reassessments, consultations, and other aspects of the patient’s care in the electronic health record as they are being performed by the provider.
+A: Medical scribes observe and document in real-time patient histories, examinations, procedures, reassessments, consultations, and other aspects of the patient’s care in the electronic health record.
 Scribes can also search for recent pertinent information regarding specialty or emergency room visits, lab results, and radiology results to make it more accessible for the provider.

 Q: Are there things a scribe cannot do?

-A: Medical scribes are prohibited from interviewing patients, examining patients, assisting with any medical procedures, physically assisting patients (e.g., ambulation), serving as translators, making medical decisions, making independent observations of the patient, and signing orders.
+A: Medical scribes are not licensed healthcare providers and are prohibited from interviewing patients, examining patients, assisting with any medical procedures, physically assisting patients (e.g., ambulation), serving as translators, making medical decisions, making independent observations of the patient, and signing orders.

 Q: Are medical scribes responsible for billing and coding?

 A: Scribes can enter billing information into the EHR only as indicated by the provider (e.g., specific CPT or ICD-10 codes) but cannot independently make a determination as to which code or billing level to select.

 Q: What kind of practice would I be working for?